almedso/jupyter-rust/Jupyter.md

 ### Jupyterhub

-(kopiert aus dem README ...)
+(copied from README ...)
 With JupyterHub you can create a multi-user Hub which spawns, manages, and proxies multiple instances of the single-user Jupyter notebook server.

 https://github.com/jupyterhub/jupyterhub

-# Jupyter und Docker Images
+# Jupyter and Docker Images

-Vorgefertigte Jupyter Docker Container
+There are predefined Jupyter docker container

 * https://hub.docker.com/search?q=jupyter&type=image
 * https://jupyter-docker-stacks.readthedocs.io/en/latest/index.html